 Why worry about waste?

-Every year Epsom and Ewell alone produces around 27,000 tonnes of household waste.
-Currently, around 46% of that is recycled.
-Of the rest, only a tiny fraction now goes to landfill (about 6% of all of your waste) and most of your refuse is burned in specialist plants to generate electricity.
-But even though that's better for the environment, it's still very expensive.
-Last year it cost over £1.7 million to dispose of your refuse.
+Of the rest, only a tiny fraction now goes to landfill (about 6% of all of your waste).
+Nowadays, most of your refuse is burned in specialist plants to generate electricity.
+But even though that's better for the environment than landfill, it's still very expensive.
+Last year it cost around £1.7 million to dispose of your refuse.

-Recycling is much cheaper, and even better for the environment.
+Recycling is much cheaper than refuse, and even better for the environment.
 So the message is clear.
 If we recycle more, residents will pay less and the environment will benefit.

 How much do we recycle?

-In 2015/16 residents recycled around 13,200 tonnes of household waste through our recycling services.
-That's about 46% of our total household waste.
+In 2016/17 residents recycled around 13,900 tonnes of household waste.
+That's about 48% of our total household waste, which is our best ever result.
 Thank you.

 But we can recycle more.
 In fact, up to two thirds of household waste could be recycled today through our existing services.
-Yet, still, large quantities of easily recyclable waste are thrown away in green refuse bins.
-From time to time we study what's being thrown away in your refuse bins to help us understand what we might do to improve services.
+Yet large quantities of easily recyclable waste are still thrown away in refuse bins.
+From time to time we study what's being thrown away in your refuse bins to help us understand this.
 The last study in 2013 showed:

 - Over 3,000 tonnes a year of recyclable food waste